gotmax23/feedbin-docker/README.md

 * Fill in `MINIO_ACCESS_KEY`, `MINIO_SECRET_KEY`, `CAMO_KEY`, `SECRET_KEY_BASE`, `POSTGRESS_PASSWORD`, and `EXTRACT_SECRET`.
 I recommend randomly generating seperate alphanumeric passwords for each of these values.
 Having secure passwords is especially crucial as this installation is exposed to the internet.
 * Then, you should fill `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` with the same values as `MINIO_ACCESS_KEY`and `MINIO_SECRET_KEY`, respectively.
 * Replace all occurences of `domain.tld` with the domain you plan on using.
-* Fill in email server details for automated Feedbin Emails.
+* Fill in email server details for automated Feedbin emails.
 I have my own email server, but if you don't, there are several options to obtain an email address with SMTP access.

 ### 2. Copy docker-compose and Caddyfile examples to proper locations
 * Copy `docker-compose.yml.example` to `docker-compose.yml`.
 If you want to disable a service this is the place.
 Also run `mkdir volumes` to create the folder where the Docker volumes are stored to by default.